Should backpackers be wary of ramen noodles?

 Flavor Enhancers & Preservatives

 Like many processed foods, instant ramen noodles contain ingredients like monosodium glutamate (MSG), a flavor enhancer, and tertiary butylhydroquinone (TBHQ), a preservative.
-Studies claim that these ingredients can be harmful to your health but to what degree is yet to be determined.
+Studies claim that these ingredients can be harmful to your health, but to what degree is yet to be determined.
 A video produced by Dr. Braden Kuo of Massachusetts General Hospital shows how difficult ramen noodles are to digest.
 Despite the video results, Dr. Kuo states that his findings have not deterred him from consuming instant noodles.

 Now, wait just a minute!